wielebenwir/commonsbooking/Readme.md

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Commons Booking is a plugin for management and booking of common goods.
-This plugin gives associations, groups and individuals the ability to share items (e.g. cargo bikes, tools) with users.
-It is based on the idea of Commons and sharing resources for the benefit of the community.
+CommonsBooking is a plugin for the management and booking of common goods.
+This plugin provides associations, groups, and individuals with the ability to share items (such as cargo bikes and tools) among users.
+It is based on the concept of Commons, where resources are shared for the benefit of the community.

 * [Wordpress Plugin Page](https://wordpress.org/plugins/commonsbooking/)
 * [Official Website](https://commonsbooking.org)